Lansky Brothers

 Lansky Brothers (better known as Lansky's) is a clothier in Memphis, Tennessee.
 It has gained worldwide recognition for being the choice location to buy clothes for musicians including Roy Orbison, Isaac Hayes, and Elvis Presley.

 History

-Guy Lansky founded a shop at 126 Beale Street in the late forties.
-Guy later brought his younger brother, Bernard into the business.
-Originally a store which sold leftover Army supplies from World War II, Guy and Bernard took advantage of the elevating Beale Street music scene and looked to provide clothing for the typical characters of Beale who wanted to dress dapper.
+Lansky Bros. was started in 1946 at 126 Beale Street in downtown Memphis, Tennessee.
+It started as a store that sold leftover Army supplies from World War II, Bernard took advantage of the elevating Beale Street music scene and looked to provide clothing for the typical characters of Beale who wanted to dress dapper.
 After a few years of business, Lansky Bros. already had an impressive list of customers, among them being Count Basie, Lionel Hampton, Duke Ellington and B.B.
 King.